fumitoh/modelx/doc/source/spyder.rst

 From the Spyder menu, select *Tools->Preferences* to bring up Preferences window.
-Choose *Python interpreter* in the left pane, and you'll find an area titled *User Module Rloader (UMR)* on the bottom right side of the Preferences window.
+Choose *Python interpreter* in the left pane, and you'll find an area titled *User Module Reloader (UMR)* on the bottom right side of the Preferences window.
+Leave *Enable UMR* option checked, click *Set UMR excluded(not reloaded) modules* and then UMR dialog box pops up as the figure blow.
+Enter "modelx" in the dialog box.
+This prevents
-Uncheck *Enable UMR* option to disable User Module Reloader.
-This prevents Spyder from reloading modelx module every time you re-run the same script from *Run* menu.
+Spyder from reloading the modelx module every time you re-run the same script from *Run* menu, while allowing other modules to be reloaded.

 Note that you need to restart Spyder to bring the change into effect.